-According to a recent report, more than 11.6 million adults in the U.S. were victims of identity fraud in 2011.
-That's a 13 percent increase in victims in the past year.
+In 2011, more than 11.6 million adults in the U.S. were victims of identity fraud.
+That's a 13 percent increase in victims over the prior year.
 To protect yourself from the frustrating and potentially financially damaging effects of identity theft, you should be on the lookout for a number of signs that someone may have accessed your personal or financial information.

 Signs You May Be an Identity Theft Victim